openego/eGon-data/docs/data/input_data.rst

 * Eligible areas for wind turbines and ground-mounted PV systems
 * Definitions of industrial and commercial branches
 * Zensus data on households
+* Geocoding of all unique combinations of ZIP code and municipality within the Marktstammdatenregister

 For further description of the data including licenses and references please refer to the Zenodo repository.

 Marktstammdatenregister